Are Natrel products gluten-free?

 Does Natrel Milk contain any artificial growth hormones, antibiotics or preservatives?

 Natrel Milk does not contain preservatives.
 We fine-filter our milk, so its taste stays fresh and pure longer.
-Moreover, in Canada, the use of artificial growth hormones is prohibited for dairy cows and antibiotic use must comply with Canadian law.
+Moreover, according to regulation currently in force in Canada, milk cannot contain antibiotic residues and artificial growth hormones are not approved for use in dairy cattle.
 Milk supply safety and quality regulations are very strict and include provisions for farm and dairy processing plant inspections and testing.

 For more details, visit the Health Canada website.